Abbs Cross Academy and Arts College: Loxford

 Loxford School of Science and Technology took control of the leadership Abbs Cross in February 2016.
 This was due to the struggles the school had faced during the years of 2012 to 2015 after a long-term headteacher retired.
-An Ofsted inspected in June 2015 discovered that the school was no longer graded "good" it was now a grade "inadequate" and put into special measures thenceforth.
+An Ofsted inspection in June 2015 downgraded the school from "good" to "inadequate" and the school was put into special measures.

-Abbs Cross under the support of the Loxford School Trust decided to put an application in 2016 to open a sixth form however this application was rejected as the school did not reach the necessary requirements to do so, and many more changes have been put in place to try to have the school removed from special measures so the school can have a sixth form in future and regain its status.
+Abbs Cross under the support of the Loxford School Trust decided to put an application in 2016 to open a sixth form.
+However this application was rejected as the school did not reach the necessary requirements to do so.
+Many more changes were put in place to try to have the school removed from special measures so the school can have a sixth form in future and regain its status.

-Recently, the school was removed from special measures and is now rated ‘good.’
-Furthermore, it has put in a second application for a sixth form.
-This application was also rejected.
+The school was removed from special measures in September 2017 and is now rated "good".
+A second application for a sixth form was also rejected.